-13 Dealing with Items by Exception
+13. Dealing with Items by Exception

-- 13.1 Council or a Committee of Council may, at any time, resolve to adopt multiple items of business on the agenda together by way of a single resolution. - 13.2 Before Council or a Committee resolves to adopt multiple items of business on the agenda together under Clause 13.1, the Chairperson must list the items of business to be adopted and ask Councillors to identify any of the individual items of business listed by the Chairperson that they intend to vote against the recommendation made in the Business Paper or that they wish to speak on. - 13.3 Council or a Committee must not resolve to adopt any item of business under Clause 13.1 that a Councillor has identified as being one they intend to vote against the recommendation made in the Business Paper or speak on. - 13.4 Where the consideration of multiple items of business together under Clause 13.1 involves a variation to the Order of Business for the Council Meeting, Council or the Committee must resolve to alter the Order of Business in accordance with Clause 8.2. - 13.5 A motion to adopt multiple items of business together under Clause 13.1 must identify each of the items of business to be adopted and state that they are to be adopted as recommended in the business paper. - 13.6 Items of business adopted under Clause 13.1 are to be taken as having been unanimously adopted. - 13.7 Councillors must ensure that they disclose and manage any conflicts of interest they may have in relation to items of business considered together under Clause 13.1 in accordance with the requirements of Council's Code of Conduct.
+- 13.1.
+Council or a Committee of Council may, at any time, resolve to adopt multiple items of business on the agenda together by way of a single resolution with the exception of items dealing with financial matters of Council, including the Monthly Finance Report and Investment Report. - 13.2.
+Before Council or a Committee resolves to adopt multiple items of business on the agenda together under Clause 13.1, the Chairperson must list the items of business to be adopted and ask Councillors to identify any of the individual items of business listed by the Chairperson that they intend to vote against the recommendation made in the Business Paper or that they wish to speak on. - 13.3.
+Council or a Committee must not resolve to adopt any item of business under Clause 13.1 that a Councillor has identified as being one they intend to vote against the recommendation made in the Business Paper or speak on. - 13.4.
+Where the consideration of multiple items of business together under Clause 13.1 involves a variation to the Order of Business for the Council Meeting,

+- Council or the Committee must resolve to alter the Order of Business in accordance with Clause 9.2. - 13.5.
+A motion to adopt multiple items of business together under Clause 13.1 must identify each of the items of business to be adopted and state that they are to be adopted as recommended in the business paper. - 13.6.
+Items of business adopted under Clause 13.1 are to be taken as having been unanimously adopted. - 13.7.
+Councillors must ensure that they disclose and manage any conflicts of interest they may have in relation to items of business considered together under Clause 13.1 in accordance with the requirements of Council's Code of Conduct.

-14 Closure of Council Meetings to the Public
+14. Closure of Council Meetings to the Public